Hacking Made Too Easy

 A couple of months back, I walked past a friend who was working furiously on her laptop.
 It was her red BackTrack wallpaper that caught my attention.
 Being curious, I proceeded to ask her opinion on BackTrack 5 as I have yet to get my hands on those.

-I believe most of us could relate to her situation especially when we are starting out in the field of security.
-Truth be told, with the tools available today, one does not need to know what is happening at the background.
+I believe most of us could relate to her situation especially when we were starting out in the field of security.
+Truth be told, with the tools available today, one does not need to know what is happening in the background.
 Just launch the program and launch the exploit.
-As with majority of the software consumers, we embrace the "It just works!" mentality on a daily basis.
+As with the majority of the software consumers, we embrace the "It just works!" mentality on a daily basis.

-Taking a look at BackTrack 5, I was surprised to see how "user friendly" WEP cracking has evolved.
-A tool called Fern WiFi Cracker is available in BackTrack 5 where it provides users with an nice GUI to click, choose their target and finally run the exploit on their victims.
+Taking a look at BackTrack 5, I was surprised to see how "user-friendly" WEP cracking has evolved.
+A tool called Fern WiFi Cracker is available in BackTrack 5 where it provides users with a nice GUI, choose their target and run the exploit on their victims.
 This software, written in Python leverages on the Aircrack-NG suite in the background to deliver the exploit.
 In short, it does the complicated/tedious commands on behalf of the user and all you need to know is your target.